desktophero/github-copilot-cli/README.md

 alias cop5="COPILOT_MODEL=gpt-5 copilot"
 ```

-## Troubleshooting
+## Content Filtering and Model Issues

-### Common Issues
+### Content Filtering Issues

 #### Model Call Failures and Content Filtering

-**Error: "Model call failed: Output blocked by content filtering policy"**
+#### Model Call Failed: Content Filtering Error

 This error occurs when the AI model's content filtering system blocks a request or response.
 This is expected behavior and not a bug.

 **Common causes:**

 - Content appears to violate content policies (even if unintentional)
 - Code or text triggers false positives in safety filters
 - Large code blocks that contain patterns flagged by filters
 - Discussions about security, vulnerabilities, or sensitive topics

 **Solutions:**

 ```bash
 # 1. Rephrase your request
 # Instead of: "Show me how to exploit this vulnerability"